mmower/rez/docs/REZ.md

 # Behaviour Trees

-Rez includes a mechanism for implementing a limited kind of intelligence into games, the behaviour tree.
-What you can do with behaviour trees can be done with scripts but behvaiour trees provide a data-driven approach to adding behaviour to your actors.
+A Rez game can include elements of artificial intelligence using behaviour trees ([ref1](https://opsive.com/support/documentation/behavior-designer/what-is-a-behavior-tree/), [ref2](https://towardsdatascience.com/designing-ai-agents-behaviors-with-behavior-trees-b28aa1c3cf8a)) that are implemented as a native part of the language.

+While it is possible to script __intelligent__ behaviour using Javascript based script attributes, behaviour trees offer an alternative, more declarative, approach that focus on the action, not the code.

+A behaviour tree is specified in terms of __tasks__ that can be of one of four types (composite, decorator, condition, and action) that get executed and either succeed or fail.

+## composite (sometimes known as control) tasks

+Composite tasks like `SEQUENCE` and `SELECT` take a number of child tasks and organise how they are executed.
+For example `SEQUENCE` tries to execute all of its children, while `SELECT` executes until one of them succeeds.

+## decorator tasks

+Decorator tasks like `INVERT` and `ALWAYS` take a single child task and modifies how that childs success or failure is represented to the rest of the tree.
+For example `INVERT` changes success to failure and vice verca while `ALWAYS` ignores whether the childs succeeds or fails and always succeeds itself.

+## condition tasks

+Condition tasks are implemented by the author and allow the behaviour tree to query the state of the game.

+## action tasks

+Action tasks are implemented by the author and allow the behaviour tree to change the state of the game.

+## Standard Library

-The Rez standard library defines a number of ["core behaviours"](#behaviour-catalog) that are used to structure behaviour trees.
-As an author you will create custom behaviour elements tailored to your game.
+The Rez standard library defines a number of ["core tasks"](#task_catalog) (composites and decorators) that can be used to structure your behaviour trees.
+As an author you will implement condition & action task elements tailored to your game.

+## Example

     @actor wilmer begin
       behaviours: ^[SEQUENCE [